An expert Program Advisor will send you more information on how our program works.

 To apply to become a teacher with the Florida Department of Education you must complete an initial application.
 This application will be analyzed by the team at the FL DOE to determine what you need to do to earn your license.
 For the application you will provide:

-As we’ve mentioned above, you need to complete two semesters or one year of teaching in either elementary or secondary school in Florida.
+As we’ve mentioned above, you need to complete a minimum of one semester of teaching on a Temporary Certificate in either elementary or secondary school in Florida.

 After your application, the Florida DOE will issue you your SOE.